5 YEARS. 2 DEGREES. FINISH FASTER.

-Typically, earning a master's degree takes two years.
-But with Binghamton's accelerated degree programs, you can earn your master's degree with just one extra year of classes.
-You'll combine your bachelor's degree with a master's degree and finish both in five fast years.
+Typically, earning a master's degree takes 2 years.
+But with Binghamton University's accelerated degree programs, you can earn your master's degree with just 1 extra year of classes.
+You'll finish both your bachelor's degree and your master's degree in a total of 5 years.

 By choosing an accelerated degree program, you'll save a full year of tuition dollars.
 Plus, you'll pay undergraduate tuition rates for your graduate classes during your fourth (senior) year.

-As a bonus, the region's low cost of living makes graduate studies at Binghamton University even more affordable.
+As a bonus, the region's low cost of living makes a graduate education at Binghamton University even more affordable.

 Blaze from undergraduate to graduate studies, with the quality education you've come to expect.
 You'll keep connected with your friends and faculty, and you'll have the advantage of knowing your way around campus and town.